Home ownership may be the biggest investment you’ll ever make, so it’s important to do your homework and take your time.

 - Fixed rate vs. variable rate – A fixed rate mortgage has a set interest rate for the term of the mortgage; the rate does not fluctuate with market changes.
 With a variable rate mortgage, the interest rate is influenced by an external rate of interest, typically the Bank of Canada’s Overnight Rate.

-About Mortgage Loan Insurance
+About Mortgage Loan Insurance Rules

 Bank mortgages with less than a 20 per cent down payment, known as high-ratio mortgages, are required by law to be insured against default.
 If you default on your mortgage and are not able to make your mortgage payments, mortgage loan insurance pays back the mortgage lender.
-Mortgage loan insurance requires the payment of a premium, which is usually added to the amount of your mortgage or can be paid in full when you buy the house.
+Mortgage loan insurance requires the payment of a premium, which is usually added to the amount of your mortgage or can be paid in full when you buy the property.

 Currently, mortgage loan insurance is only available for homes under $1 million.
 For a purchase price of $500,000 or less, the minimum down payment is 5%.
 For purchases above $500,000, the minimum down payment is 5% for the first $500,000 and 10% for the remaining portion.